measurement-kit/measurement-kit/doc/api/dns.md

 # DESCRIPTION

-The DNS library allows you to issue DNS query and to receive the corresponding responses.
+The `query()` function, that allows you to send DNS queries and receive the corresponding responses.

-The only function defined by this library is the `query()` function, that allows you to send DNS queries.

 The `dns_class` argument indicates the query class.
 At least the following query classes are defined: